 Difficulty swallowing (dysphagia)

 Swallowing difficulties are common in Parkinson’s because swallowing is a motor function.
-Reduced control of your mouth, tongue and throat muscles, especially in later stages of the condition, can make eating and swallowing slower and more effort may be required.
+Reduced control of your mouth, tongue and throat muscles, especially in the later stages of the condition, can make eating and swallowing slower and more effort may be required.

 If teeth are missing or poorly looked after you may find it difficult to chew food properly in preparation for swallowing.
 Inflamed or bleeding gums, decayed fillings or faulty dental fittings, such as bridges or dentures, can cause you distress and make eating and swallowing uncomfortable and painful.

 Your doctor may refer you to a speech and language therapist for advice, preferably one who has experience of Parkinson’s.
-Treatment is vital to prevent serious problems from occurring, such as aspiration (which can lead to chest infections) and choking.
+Treatment is vital to prevent serious problems occurring, such as aspiration (which can lead to chest infections) and choking.
 A speech and language therapist can help by:

 - advising on techniques to help with eating

 - suggesting exercises to strengthen muscles used for eating